Disloxic/Collatz-Proof-Toolkit/README.md

 04-Derivation-of-Successor-Coordinates.html
 -------------------------------------------
-Proves how we can use 3 separate lookup matrices for M,i,j, using a series of shifts and patterns that adhere to periodicities of the powers of 2, in conjunction with a Sextant Matrix System and  to deterministically derive the correct Coordinate of any Successor for any n.
+Proves how we can use 3 separate lookup matrices for M,i,j, using a series of shifts and patterns that adhere to periodicities of the powers of 2, in conjunction with a Sextant Matrix System to deterministically derive the correct Coordinate of any Successor for any n.
 See sections 5.5 to 5.6.

 05-The-Sextant-Matrix-System.html